JasonQSY/3DOI/README.md

 ## Setup

 We are using anaconda to set up the python environment.
-It is tested on pytorch 2.0.1,
+It is tested on python 3.9 and pytorch 2.0.1. pytorch3d is only required for 3D visualization.

 ```bash
 # python